 A week in Florida.
 Waiting for Prado’s new injection pump to arrive from Dubai.
-Thus, the opportunity to drive along Florida’s condominium lined cost up to S. Augustin and back on the West coast.
+Thus, the opportunity to drive along Florida’s condominium lined coast up to S. Augustin and back along the West coast.

 Fort Lauderdale, 13th February

 Yes.
 We’re on the plane.
 From San Salvador to Fort Lauderdale.
 Not because we’re tremendously keen to visit Uncle Don’s Own Country.
 No, but because Prado cries for a new injection pump.

 We’re flying Spirit Airlines.
 Cheap, but bare.
 They even charge for a glass of water 3 US$.
 Nevertheless, they also provide some incredible services – at least the American way.
 E.g. their seats are not inclinable.
 We know that too from Europe on very short flights.
 It allows airlines to squeeze a few more chicken into a plane.
 With Spirit Airlines it’s different: their seats are pre-inclined to improve our comfort.
 Great company thinking of everything, isn’t it?